Ant-Brain/EfficientWord-Net/README.md

 ## Hotword detection based on one-shot learning

+Home assistants require special phrases called hotwords to get activated (eg:"ok google")

 EfficientWord-Net is an hotword detection engine based on one-shot learning inspired from FaceNet's Siamese Network Architecture.
+Works very similar to face recognition , just requires a few samples of your own custom hotword to get going.
+**No extra training or huge datasets required!!**
+This will allow developers to add custom hotwords to their programs without a sweat or any extra charges.
+Just like google assistant's hotword detector, the engine performs the best when 3-4 hotword samples are collected directly from the user
 This repository is an official implemenation of EfficientWord-Net as a python library from the authors.